Are you planning a vacation to New Zealand? Here is why you should add a unique place to your list – the Coromandel Peninsula!

 - 12. See the unaltered beauty of New Chum Beach

-- 13. Take a look at the marine life in a Glass Bottom Boat Tour
+- 13. Take a look at the marine life on a Glass Bottom Boat Tour

-- 14. See Coromandel’s biggest secret: Donut Island
+- 14. See The Coromandel’s biggest secret: Donut Island

 - 15. Connect with nature at Mill Creek Bird Park and Animal Encounters